 John Robinson P.O.
-Box 33 Schenectady, NY 12301 TNFF that there is listed at the bottom of page two (or so it says) an OFFICIAL ASSASSIN, Dan Caldwell, 1870 Dresden Dr. NE, Atlanta, GA 30319.
+Box 33 Schenectady, NY 12301 This letter is with regard to the N3F's employment of an OFFICIAL ASSASSIN.
+I see in the ACTIVITIES AND OFFICERS section of the June TNFF that there is listed at the bottom of page two (or so it says) an OFFICIAL ASSASSIN, Dan Caldwell, 1870 Dresden Dr. NE, Atlanta, GA 30319.
 Does this mean that our president has the official assassin living with him?
 If so, I'd suggest he be replaced with a Ninja.